 “I’m proud that we shaped a global climate agreement – now we have to hold every country accountable to their commitments, including ourselves,” Hillary Clinton said at the Democrat National Convention in July 2016.

 Donald Trump on the other hand has said he would not abide by the Paris climate change agreement, as it would adversely affect American jobs.

 “Any regulation that’s outdated, unnecessary, and bad for workers or contrary to the national interest will be scrapped and scrapped completely,” Mr Trump said.

 Mr Trump has also stated that if he wins the U.S. presidency he would order the cancellation of all payments to UN climate change programmes and redeploy those funds to fix U.S. infrastructure in his first 100 days of office.

 Donald Trump’s rhetoric over the past few weeks has even moved China to enter the fray of the U.S. elections.
 In what has been described as a rare intervention by China, their chief climate change negotiator told Reuters , “I believe a wise political leader should take policy stances that conform to global trends,” Xie Zhenhua said.

 The race to the White House therefore takes on added importance this time around because a proud nation is not only electing a President next week.
 They are also electing a world leader that will shape the future of global climate change policy for years to come.

-Michael Fuller is a freelance management consultant with over 20 years’ experience in industry.
-His clients include Transco, Centrica, Birmingham City Council, Barclays, Mercedes and Honda.
-He holds a master’s degree in Climate Change & Sustainable Development from IESD based in Leicester and is a member of the Energy Institute.
-He is passionate about the sustainable future of our planet and is keen to promote a cleaner and healthier environment for our children.
-His professional interests include renewable energy and sustainable transport.
+Michael is a freelance consultant with over 20 years’ experience in industry.
+He holds an MSc in Climate Change & Sustainable Development and is a member of the Energy Institute.
+He is passionate about the sustainable future of our planet and is keen to promote a cleaner, safer and healthier environment for future generations.
+His professional interests include renewable energy, smart networks and sustainable transport.